top of page

 When to Go

-Ideally you should try and visit in the summertime.
+Ideally, you should try and visit in the summertime.
 The warmer temperatures make for a more enjoyable trip.
 I've visited during July and August and always had lovely weather both times.
-The flowers were in bloom in July and August had some lavender too.
+The flowers were in bloom in July and August, and had some lavender too.

 It is expensive for driving and passengers, but it is what it is.
-You must book this in advance for a car reservation as they can fill up for the summertime.
-I booked a few months in advance for July sailing.
+You must book this in advance for a car reservation, as they can fill up for the summertime.
+I booked a few months in advance for the July sailing.

 Where to Stay: pet-friendly accommodations

-If you have a car you can rent an airbnb outside the main city area, but if you only have a weekend, you should try and stay more central to save on time.
-Parking might be hard so try to find a hotel that has parking included or on-site.
+If you have a car, you can rent an Airbnb outside the main city area, but if you only have a weekend, you should try and stay more central to save on time.
+Parking might be hard, so try to find a hotel that has parking included or on-site.
 Hotel Grand Pacific is perfectly central and affordable if you have your dog coming!
-It's only ~$36 USD ($50 CAD) per accommodation/week for pets, and they don't specify a limit on number of pets to bring.
-Parking also is relatively affordable here.
-I didn't have a great experience using Airbnbs in Victoria last time, so I would just go with hotels for ease and reliability.
-If you're looking for a more bougie experience (that's also pet-friendly) then check out the Fairmont Empress hotel.
+It's only ~$36 USD ($50 CAD) per accommodation/week for pets, and they don't specify a limit on a number of pets to bring.
+Parking is also relatively affordable here.
+I didn't have a great experience using Airbnb in Victoria last time, so I would just go with hotels for ease and reliability.
+If you're looking for a more bougie experience (that's also pet-friendly), then check out the Fairmont Empress hotel.

 Things to Do